volodymyr-fed/F1Game.UDP/README.md

 # Usages

-You can parse array to packets with `ToPacket` extension method.
+You can parse an array of bytes to packets with `ToPacket` extension method.
-It will be instance of one of structs:
+It returns instance of one of the classes:
 * `CarDamageDataPacket`
 * `CarSetupDataPacket`
 * `CarStatusDataPacket`